MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 - Use Control Panel to uninstall a program: Click **Microsoft Azure Information Protection** > **Uninstall**

-## To verify installation and connection status
+## To verify installation, connection status, or report a problem

 1. Open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.

 2. In the **Microsoft Azure Information Protection** dialog box, note the following:

-    - The last connection time date and time that should show a recent date and time for when the client connected to your organization's Azure Information Protection service.
+    - The **Last connection** value that identifies when the client last connected to your organization's Azure Information Protection service.
+When the client connects to the service, it automatically downloads the latest policy if it finds changes from its current policy.
+If you have made policy changes after the displayed time, close and reopen the application.

-    - Your displayed user name that should show your work or school account for Office 365 or Azure Active Directory tenant.
+    - Your displayed user name that identifies the account that is used to authenticate you to Azure Information Protection.
+This user name must match an account that you use for Office 365 or Azure Active Directory.

     - The version of the Azure Information Protection client.

+    - The **Send feedback** link, which you can use to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate.

+    - The **Run diagnostics** link: This functionality is not currently implemented.

 ## File locations